Travel Guide to the Pamir Highway and the Wakhan Valley

 Murghab, the most important city in the eastern Pamirs

-Murghab is also a good place to regroup, rest, buy basic supplies and figure out how to continue your journey: if you are heading towards the Wakhan Valley, it is from here that the shared taxis leave (or are improvised), and it is also a logical place to try your luck with hitchhiking.
+Murghab is also a good place to regroup, rest, buy basic supplies and figure out how to continue your journey.
+If you're heading towards the Wakhan Valley, this is where shared taxis depart (or are improvised), and it's also a logical place to try your luck at hitchhiking.

 Planificando los próximos pasos en Asia Central